• About Us

 ਮਾਰਦਾ ਦਮਾਮੇ ਜੱਟ ਮੇਲੇ ਆ ਗਿਆ।

-The religious significance of Vaisakhi
+The Religious Significance of Vaisakhi

 On this day, Guru Gobind Singh, the tenth Guru of the Sikhs, convened a huge Diwan at Kesgarh, Anandpur Sahib, and established the Khalsa Panth on April 13, 1699.

 Guru Gobind Singh Ji baptized the five Beloveds (Panj Pyaras) at Sri Anandpur Sahib.
-He gave them the title of Singh and then he himself received Amrit from them.
+He gave them the title of Singh and then he received Amrit from them.
 Therefore, this day is observed as the founding day of the Khalsa Panth.

 On April 13, 1919 AD, General Dyer commanded his force to massacre the unarmed Indians who had gathered at Jallianwala Bagh, Amritsar.
 Baisakhi is the day to pay homage to those martyrs.
+More than 1000 people were killed and thousands of others were injured.

-Happy Vaisakhi 2022
+Happy Vaisakhi Greeting

 Previous Post